Maultasche/LargeSortCSharp/README.md

 dotnet run --project IntGen --count 10000 --lowerBound -1000 --upperBound 1000 data\randomIntegers.txt
 ```

 To sort a text file containing an integer on each line, run ```dotnet run --project IntSort```.
 The following example will read the integers in data/randomNumbers.txt in chunks of 100, meaning that no more than 100 integers will be in memory at any given time.
-The integers will be sorted using intermediate files and then merged into a single file without keeping more than 100 integers in memory at a time.
+The integers will be sorted and stored in intermediate files, which will then merged into a single file without keeping more than 100 integers in memory at a time.
 The sorted integers will be written to output/sortedIntegers.txt.

 The ```--keepIntermediate``` flag will leave the intermediate files in place so that they can be examined.
 If you remove the ```--keepIntermediate``` flag, all the intermediate files will be cleaned up after the program completes, and just the final output file will remain.